hotdoc/hotdoc/documentation/design.markdown

 considered as belonging to the current section.

-The rest is left unchanged, we don't store anything for that phase, but we update the dependency DAG with symbol -> page dependencies, and page -> page dependencies in the include case.
+The rest is left unchanged, we don't store anything for that phase, but we update the dependency DAG with symbol -> page dependencies.

 We explicitly don't track dead links, it is up to the user to figure them out.